Are you sure you want to remove this item from your Recipe Box?

 Nothing is stopping us from making this warming seasonal dessert.

-Save this recipe for a rainy day and take your time.
-Your attention to detail will blow everyone away.
+Be patient and take your time.
+The attention to detail will blow everyone away.

-Your favorite, honey-dripping Greek dessert, without the sticky fingers.
+Your favorite honey-drenched Greek dessert, minus the sticky fingers.

 Move over pumpkin pie, and say hello to this sweet potato and maple masterpiece.